-All business students are required to take up to three hours of Professional Development (BUS 106).

-The minimum number of semester hours in the concentration needed for graduation is 27.
-The minimum number of semester hours needed for graduation is 124.
+All business students are required to take three credit hours of Professional Development (BUS 105).
+The minimum number of semester hours in the concentration needed for graduation is 35.
+The minimum number of semester hours needed for graduation is 122.